“THE FUNCTION OF FREEDOM IS TO FREE SOMEONE ELSE.”

-She started the platform Latina Rebels in 2013, and currently it boasts over 200k organic followers online.
-She has been featured in Telemundo, Univision, Mitú, Huffington Post Latino Voices, Guerrilla Feminism, Latina Mag, Cosmopolitan, Everyday Feminism, and was invited to the White House in 2016.
+She started the platform Latina Rebels in 2013, and currently it boasts over 300k organic followers online.
+She has been featured in Telemundo, Univision, Mitú, Huffington Post Latino Voices, Guerrilla Feminism, Latina Mag, NBC, MTV, Cosmopolitan, Everyday Feminism, PopSugar, and the list goes on.
+Because of Prisca’s extensive body of work, she has also worked with the United Methodist Church, National Endowment of the Arts, Smithsonian, NALAC, Planned Parenthood, and was even invited for the Obama White House in 2016.